christiandudel/EDSD2023/Slides/1st_session.md

 # Why use RStudio?

 * R is the programming language
-* RStudio is a tool to use R more efficiently
+* RStudio is a tool to use R more efficiently (IDE)
 * Features:
 + Syntax highlighting, code folding
 + Project management (e.g., GitHub)